aaiken1/fin-data-analysis-text/_sources/chapters/4_intro.md

 This section begins with Chapter 5 of our text and getting data into Python.
 We'll look at some stock data as an example.

-You'll see more about `pandas` in the second DataCamp assignment.
+You'll see more about `pandas` in the second DataCamp assignment, **Intermediate Python for Finance**.
+You'll see dates and times using `datatime`.

 ## Chapter Five Highlights